Free UK Delivery on All Orders

 • Always match charger output to battery size — 4A–12A for cars (40–110Ah), 0.75A–1.5A for motorcycles (4–14Ah).

-• Battery maintainers beat trickle chargers for storage — they prevent overcharging by switching to float mode at 13.2V automatically.
+• OBD2 scanners beat OBD2 code readers for storage — they prevent overcharging by switching to float mode at 13.2V automatically.

 • Test before replacing — a £40–£80 battery analyser can confirm whether your battery genuinely needs replacing or just needs a conditioning charge cycle.